AresMUSH/aresmush.com/tutorials/config/chargen.md

     - profile %{name}
     - bg %{name}

-## arrivals_category

-You can configure which forum category the welcome message is posted to.
-Making it a forum that doesn't exist will effectively disable the welcome post.

 ## Application  Jobs

 You can edit the categories and states that the chargen system uses for its application jobs.